 - Why Should My Child Play Sports?

 - The Definitive List of WordPress Theme Frameworks

 - Donald Trump’s journey ban is about to enter impact

-You don’t need me to inform you the way dire the fitness care state of affairs in America is, but permit me placed it in global phrases because the U.S. Is competing towards some powerful gamers who’ve robust social coverage structures.
+You don’t need me to inform you how dire the fitness care state of affairs in America is, but permit me to place it in global phrases because of the U.S. It is competing towards some powerful gamers who’ve robust social coverage structures.
 The European Union and Canada on my own, for example, account for one-0.33 of our overseas alternate.
-In the longer term, they — the ones who ought to out-produce us, out-innovate us, out-teach us — now not the oft-vilified third world “activity-stealing” demons — are whom we need to be analyzing for solutions to this trouble.
+In the longer term, they — the ones who ought to out-produce, out-innovate, and out-teach us — are now not the oft-vilified third world “activity-stealing” demons — are whom we need to be analyzing for solutions to this trouble.

 Here are more than one facts.
-America spent $three.2 trillion on the health care closing year, exceeding the sixth largest gross home product in the world.
+America spent $three.Two trillion on the health care closing year, exceeding the sixth-largest gross home product in the world.
 OK, but if we’d get the results, we’d all be OK with that.

 But when we spend between 28 and 798 percentage greater in line with capita than the relaxation of the 35 international locations inside the Organization for Economic Cooperation and Development (yeah, read that again), rank No. 31 in existence expectancy and rating similarly in many different measurements, some thing is fundamentally incorrect — and it’s not going to get fixed quickly on this fractious political surroundings.
 Employers received admit it, but they love it.